 Planning and disaster recovery, more importantly, budgeting, is one of those tasks few business continuity managers look forward to completing every year.
-After all, it can become a pretty involved, and complicated processes for anyone, often seen as sobering to tally-up the final bill.
-Love-it or hate-it, devising a business disaster recovery (BDR) budget is a necessary evil which nobody can avoid.
+After all, it can become a pretty involved and complicated process for anyone, often seen as sobering to tally up the final bill.
+Love-it or hate-it, devising a business disaster recovery (BDR) budget is a necessary evil that nobody can avoid.
 On the bright side, there are some simple steps you can take to ensure you spend wisely on a disaster recovery budget.

 Rally the Troops